kunal-gandhre/kunal-gandhre.github.io/README.md

-# Slick Portfolio With Svelte.
+# Slick Portfolio With Kunal.

 Vercel-like style portfolio template for developers.